Adaptive Complexity Model Predictive Control: Theoretical Analysis

 \section{Theoretical Analysis}

 This section describes the theoretical properties of adaptive complexity MPC.
-We first show that constraints of the original OCP in (\ref{eq:ac:ocp}) are satisfied by solutions of the adaptive OCP in (\ref{eq:ac:adaptive_ocp}) under assumptions on the admissibility of $S_k$ (Sec.~\ref{sec:ac:constraint_satisfaction}).
-We use this result to show recursive feasibility of the adaptive OCP and thus asymptotic stability of the origin of the closed loop system (Sec.~\ref{sec:ac:feasibility}).
+We first show that constraints of the original OCP in (\ref{eq:ac:ocp}) are satisfied by solutions of the ACOCP in (\ref{eq:ac:adaptive_ocp}) under assumptions on the admissibility of $S_k$ (Sec.~\ref{sec:ac:constraint_satisfaction}).
+We use this result to show recursive feasibility of the ACOCP and thus asymptotic stability of a point of interest of the closed loop system (Sec.~\ref{sec:ac:feasibility}) under some assumptions on the form of $\psi^\dagger$.
 We show that Algorithm~\ref{alg:ac:acmpc} satisfies the assumption on admissibility of $S_k$ (Sec.~\ref{sec:ac:recursive_admissibility}), and that the basin of attraction of the resulting system is no smaller than the original complex MPC system and possibly larger since the horizon length could be expanded with the additional computational capabilities (Sec.~\ref{sec:ac:basin}).

+Before delving into analysis, we must clarify the notion of stability shown and the assumptions its proof requires.
+Recall that stability for nonlinear dynamical systems is a local property of an equilibrium point rather than a global property of the system.
+For simplicity, we will follow the proof presented in \cite{allgower2012nonlinear} and show that the origin of the complex system is asymptotically stable by leveraging a cost function that penalizes deviations from the origin.
+This ``tracking MPC'' formulation \cite{rawlings2017model} requires an additional assumption on how the heuristic lift $\psi^\dagger$ and the cost function $V_I$ interact, specifically that projecting to the simple manifold does not increase the cost: